 During their 550 year rule, the Mallas built remarkable temples and beautifully designed palaces with picturesque squares.
 It was also during their rule that the valley society and the cities became well organized; spectacular religious festivals were introduced and literature, music, art and drama were encouraged.
-After the death of Yaksha Malla, the valley was divided into three kingdoms: Kathmandu (Kantipur), Bhaktapur (Bhadgaon) and Patan (Lalitpur).
-At the time, the Nepal as we know it today was divided into 46 independent principalities.
+After the death of King Yaksha Malla, the valley was divided into three kingdoms: Kathmandu (Kantipur), Bhaktapur (Bhadgaon) and Patan (Lalitpur).
+At the time, Nepal as we know it today was divided into 46 independent principalities.
 One among these was the kingdom of Gorkha ruled by a Shah king.
 Much of Kathmandu Valley’s history around this time was recorded by Capuchin friars from Italy who lived in the valley on their way in and out of Tibet.

 An ambitious Gorkha King named Prithvi Narayan Shah embarked on a conquering mission that led to the defeat of all the kingdoms in the valley (including Kirtipur which was an independent state) by 1769.
-Instead of annexing the newly acquired states to his kingdom of Gorkha, Prithvi Narayan decided to move his capital to Kathmandu establishing the Shah dynasty which ruled unified Nepal from 1769 to 2008.
+Instead of annexing the newly acquired states to his kingdom of Gorkha, Prithvi Narayan decided to move his capital to Kathmandu, thus establishing the Shah dynasty which ruled unified Nepal from 1769 to 2008.

 The Gorkha state dates back to 1559 when Dravya Shah established his kingdom in a land predominated by Magar people.
 During the 17th and early 18th centuries, the Gorkha kingdom was slowly expanding, conquering some neighbouring states while forging alliances with others.
 Eventually it was Prithvi Narayan Shah who led his troops to the Kathmandu Valley.
-After a long struggle he defeated all the valley kings and established his palace in Kathmandu leaving Gorkha for good.
-Recognizing the threat of the British Raj in India, he dismissed European missionaries from the country and for more than a century, Nepal remained closed to the outside world.
+After a long struggle, he defeated all the valley kings and established his palace in Kathmandu leaving Gorkha for good.
+Recognizing the threat of the British Raj in India, he banished European missionaries from the country and for more than a century, Nepal remained closed to the outside world.

 The Panchayat system lasted until 1990, when a popular people’s movement led by the political parties that had been banned by the government which until then had been known as ‘His Majesty’s Government’, gave way to democracy.
 The long struggle paid off when King Birendra accepted constitutional reforms and established a multiparty parliament with himself as the Head of State and an executive Prime Minister under him.
 In May 1991, Nepal held its first parliamentary elections.

 In February 1996, the Maoist parties declared a People’s War against monarchy and the elected government.
-Then on 1st June 2001, a horrific tragedy wiped out the entire royal family including King Birendra and Queen Aishwarya along with most of their closest relatives.
+Then on 1st June 2001, a horrific tragedy wiped out the entire royal family of Nepal including King Birendra and Queen Aishwarya along with most of their closest relatives.
 With only King Birendra’s brother, Gyanendra and his family surviving, he was crowned king.
-King Gyanendra abided by the elected government’s rule for some time, but then dismissed the elected Parliament to wield absolute power.
+King Gyanendra abided by the elected government’s rule for a short time, but then dismissed the elected Parliament to wield absolute power.
 In April 2006, another People’s Movement was launched jointly by the democratic parties focusing on Kathmandu, which led to a 19-day curfew imposed by the king.
-With the movement not cowering down and ignoring the curfew, King Gyanendra eventually relinquished his power and reinstated the Parliament.
+With the movement not cowering down and ignoring even the curfew, King Gyanendra eventually relinquished his power and reinstated Parliament.
 On 21st November 2006, Prime Minister Girija Prasad Koirala and Maoist Chairman Prachanda signed the Comprehensive Peace Agreement (CPA) 2006, committing to democracy and peace for the progress of the country and people.
-The king was removed and the decade long Maoist war on the state was over.
+The king was removed and the decade long Maoist war on the state came to an end.
 A Constituent Assembly election was held on 10th April 2008.
 And on 28th May 2008, the newly elected Constituent Assembly declared Nepal a Federal Democratic Republic, abolishing the 240 year-old monarchy.
 Nepal today has a President as Head of State and a constitutionally elected Prime Minister heading the Government.